dshills/termai/README.md

 ### Code

 - ft: Set the file type to go
-- explain: Adds prompt to give a detailed explination of the generated code
+- explain: Adds prompt to give a detailed explanation of the generated code

 ```sh
 $ termai -ft go -explain Write a hello world application